ansys/pysystem-coupling/doc/source/users_guide/index.rst

 Logging
 =======
 Some basic logging capabilities are accessible via the ``LOG`` object.
-Built on the standard Python logging framework, this object allows you to set a `l`evel` as a severity filter and to specify whether logging goes to a file and/or to the console.
+Built on the standard Python logging framework, this object allows you to set a ``level`` as a severity filter and to specify whether logging goes to a file and/or to the console.

 .. code-block:: python